taigfs/local-node-queue/backend/rate-limit-ts/README.md

 - Implement any necessary queuing, retry mechanisms, or concurrency controls.
 - Use both instances of the MockAPI to distribute the load (e.g., round-robin).

+**Important:** Only edit the `ApiCaller.ts` file.

 ## Submission

-- Fork this repository.
+- Create your own repository by using this template.
 - Implement your solution.
-- Submit a pull request explaining your changes and share your forked repository link.
+- Submit a pull request explaining your changes and share your repository's link.